-The point is, the U.S. and China are heading into inevitable competition on the top of global economy and they will do whatever they can to beat each other.
+The point is, that the U.S. and China are heading into inevitable competition on the top of the global economy and they will do whatever they can to beat each other.
 And for the crypto industry, this might be good, as the crypto industry has no centralized head.
-We don’t even know where is the real Satoshi Nakamoto while it’s very easy to answer the question “who’s the head of this central bank” or “who is the leader of this country”.
-Decentralization is the key to reaping the benefits of the trade war.
+We don’t even know where the real Satoshi Nakamoto while it’s very easy to answer the question “who’s the head of this central bank” or “who is the leader of this country”.
+Decentralization services are the key to reaping the benefits of the trade war.

 You Can Always Bend Politicians

 Here’s the thing about politics.
-They are highly flexible depends on the politicians’ interest.
+They are highly flexible depending on the politicians’ interests.
 Just look at how the U.S. government trying to ban TikTok and WeChat just because they come from China.
 Imagine this kind of scenario 5 years ago, you wouldn’t think it would be possible.
-But now the U.S. has adopted “tit for tat” approach because we all know the Chinese government also doesn’t allow western social media to take over the local market there.
+But now the U.S. has adopted a “tit for tat” approach because we all know the Chinese government also doesn’t allow western social media to take over the local market there.

 The Crypto Industry Might Benefit

 You see, none of these talks were even possible 1-2 years ago, but escalating trade wars have changed some opinions.
-In fact, I firmly believe that it’s time to be optimistic if the trade war between China and U.S. keep escalating (and for some reasons, I think it’s inevitable for them to go even further against each other).
+In fact, I firmly believe that it’s time to be optimistic if the trade war between China and the U.S. keeps escalating (and for some reason, I think it’s inevitable for them to go even further against each other).

-If the Chinese government takes a very hard approach against Bitcoin and other public cryptocurrencies, perhaps it’s time for the EU and the U.S. to try to welcome blockchain startups.
+If the Chinese government takes a very hard approach against Bitcoin and other public cryptocurrencies, perhaps it’s time for the EU and the U.S. to try to welcome blockchain technology.